The Estimated Cost of Attendance

 - Yale may be required to withhold up to 14% of the amount of your scholarship that exceeds the amount of tuition.
 The withholding amount depends on your tax status and any tax treaty between the U.S. and your home country.

 - For students with a qualifying tax status, the scholarship portion of your first-year financial aid package will increase to offset the tax withholding.
 You will be responsible for filing a U.S. tax return each year and for saving your refund to help cover tax withholding the following year.

 Estimated Cost of Attendance for Eli Whitney students

-For the 2019–2020 academic year, tuition for Eli Whitney Students was $6,130 per course credit.
-The 2020–2021 tuition cost per credit will be available later this spring.
+For the 2020–2021 academic year, tuition for Eli Whitney Students is $6,370 per course credit.
 Estimated costs for room, board, and books and personal expenses are the same as those for the standard undergraduate budget.
 The budget below is for students in residence.
 Students who are enrolled remotely will have their budgets adjusted according to the standard undergraduate budget for remote enrollment.

 |Tuition and fees||credits x $6,370|